-The main objective of this section is to formulate the maximum transmission broadcast (MTB) problems for reliable links and for unreliable links as two mixed integer linear programming (MILP) problems.
+The main objective of this section is to formulate the maximum transmission broadcast (MTB) problems for reliable links and for unreliable links as two MILP problems.
 This way, optimal broadcast schemes for reliable links and near-optimal broadcast schemes for unreliable links can be obtained by using off-the-shelf solvers such as CPLEX [31] and GLPK [32].
-Our MILP formulations of the MTB problems under the reliable-link model and under the unreliable-link model are presented in detail in sections 3.1 and 3.2, respectively.
+Our MILP formulations of the MTB problems under the reliable-link model and under the unreliable-link model are presented in detail in Sections 3.1 and 3.2, respectively.